Disney’s Polynesian Villas Bora Bora Bungalow Photos Tour

-Unfortunately, we have yet to stay in one of the bungalows, but I did have the opportunity to tour one.
+Unfortunately, we have yet to stay in one of the bungalows, but I had the opportunity to tour one.
 So, I thought you would enjoy browsing a few photos.
-Rest assured, I doubt there are many complaints when it comes to these units.
+If you decide to stay here, I doubt there will be many complaints.
+The units are more than pleasant.

-The Bora Bora Bungalows are part of Disney’s Polynesian Villas, one of the Disney Vacation Club Resorts.
+The Bora Bora Bungalows are part of Disney’s Polynesian Villas, one of Disney’s Vacation Club Resorts.

 A long walkway connects the bungalows to the white sand beach on the shoreline of the Polynesian.
 Each bungalow is staggered in relation to its neighbor, allowing for privacy.